IAMMITHILA/Breath-Well-And-Air-Revive-System/README.md

 ## Project Overview & Features

-The **Breath Well and Air Revive System is an advanced outdoor device designed to absorb polluted air, purify it using state-of-the-art filtration techniques, control temperature, and integrate with a comprehensive Air Condition Monitoring System.
+The **Breath Well and Air Revive System** is an C6**advanced outdoor device** designed to **absorb polluted air, purify it using state-of-the-art filtration techniques, control temperature, and integrate with a comprehensive Air Condition Monitoring System**.
 Positioned on electric posts, lamp posts, and high towers, and powered by solar energy, it offers a sustainable solution for enhancing air quality and comfort in smart cities.

 Air Purification: